uds-psl/coq-library-undecidability/theories-FOL/Reification/README.md

 ## Usage

-You have to include `GeneralReflection.v` (e.g. using `Require Import Undecidability.FOL.Reification.GeneralReflection.`).
+You have to include `GeneralReflection.v` (e.g. using `Require Import FOL.Reification.GeneralReflection.`).

 The main tactic you will want to use is `represent`.
 It can be invoked on goals like `representableP n P`.